tillitis/tkey-verification/README.md

    the internal firmware database to verify that the TKey, according to its hardware revision, is running the expected firmware.
 8. Recreate the message of UDI, firmware digest and signer public key.
-9. Verify the vendor signature of the message, thus proving that the UDI, the firmware, and this private/public key pair was the same during vendor signing.
+9. Verify the Sigsum proof of the message, thus proving that the UDI, the firmware, and this private/public key pair was the same during vendor signing.